PanJiaChen/vue-element-admin-site/docs/guide/essentials/router-and-nav.md

 // e.g. login or 401 page or as some editing pages /edit/1 (Default: false)
 hidden: true

-// this route cannot be clicked in breadcrumb navigation when noredirect is set
+// this route cannot be clicked in breadcrumb navigation when noRedirect is set
-redirect: noredirect
+redirect: noRedirect

 // when you route a children below the declaration of more than one route,
 // it will automatically become a nested mode - such as the component page